 By hiring talent that specializes in demand forecasting analytics, businesses are better able to leverage demand forecasting software.
 Investing in talent that understands the demand forecasting process and related advanced technologies should be a priority with operational leaders as a more advanced workforce can help with improving efficiencies and scaling.
 Businesses may want to consider outsourcing talent to ensure optimal productivity and efficiencies to better interpret forecasting signals and use the probability of demand in their models.

 Additionally, for businesses that haven’t started using demand planning software and are still using Excel, leveraging the right technologies can reduce the number of inaccuracies they face while boosting performance and lowering costs.

-Consider the example of a $4 billion business that thought it had $4 million in excess and obsolete (E&O) inventory.
+Consider that thought it had $4 million in excess and obsolete (E&O) inventory.
 It performed a study of this inventory and discovered this figure was actually $44 million as the company had warehouses of forgotten obsolete inventory that it had been storing for 10 years.